opencv/opencv/modules/core/doc/operations_on_arrays.rst

     Since ``nonzeroRows != 0`` is passed to the forward transform calls and since  ``A`` and ``B`` are copied to the top-left corners of ``tempA`` and ``tempB``, respectively, it is not necessary to clear the whole ``tempA`` and ``tempB``.
 It is only necessary to clear the ``tempA.cols - A.cols`` ( ``tempB.cols - B.cols``) rightmost columns of the matrices.

 *
    This DFT-based convolution does not have to be applied to the whole big arrays, especially if ``B``     is significantly smaller than ``A`` or vice versa.
 Instead, you can calculate convolution by parts.
-To do this, you need to split the destination array ``C``     into multiple tiles.
+To do this, you need to split the output array ``C``     into multiple tiles.
 For each tile, estimate which parts of ``A``     and ``B``     are required to calculate convolution in this tile.
 If the tiles in ``C``     are too small, the speed will decrease a lot because of repeated work.
 In the ultimate case, when each tile in ``C``     is a single pixel, the algorithm becomes equivalent to the naive convolution algorithm.
 If the tiles are too big, the temporary arrays ``tempA``     and ``tempB``     become too big and there is also a slowdown because of bad cache locality.
 So, there is an optimal tile size somewhere in the middle.

 *
     If different tiles in ``C``     can be calculated in parallel and, thus, the convolution is done by parts, the loop can be threaded.